websockets/ws/README.md

       chunkSize: 10 * 1024
     },
     // Other options settable:
-    clientNoContextTakeover: true, // defaults to negotiated value
+    clientNoContextTakeover: true, // Defaults to negotiated value.
-    serverNoContextTakeover: true, // defaults to negotiated value
+    serverNoContextTakeover: true, // Defaults to negotiated value.
-    clientMaxWindowBits: 10,       // defaults to negotiated value
+    clientMaxWindowBits: 10,       // Defaults to negotiated value.
-    serverMaxWindowBits: 10,       // defaults to negotiated value
+    serverMaxWindowBits: 10,       // Defaults to negotiated value.
-    // Below options specified as default values
+    // Below options specified as default values.
-    concurrencyLimit: 10,          // limits zlib concurrency for perf
+    concurrencyLimit: 10,          // Limits zlib concurrency for perf.
     threshold: 1024,               // Size (in bytes) below which messages
-                                   // should not be compressed }
+                                   // should not be compressed.
+  }
 });
 ```